panva/openid-client/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: ⭐ Feature request
-about: Suggest a feature for openid-client
+about: I have an idea for a new feature
+labels: enhancement

 ---